joncookusa/cloud_developer_deploy_static_website/README.md

 # Sample of how to deploy a static website using AWS
 This is a simple example of how to deploy a static website to the cloud.
-The project shows a number of screen shots to show the creartion of an S3 bucket and the upload of the website, the securing of the website using IAM policies, and the creation of a cloudfront distribution to deliver the website.
+The project shows a number of screen shots to show the creation of an S3 bucket and the upload of the website, the securing of the website using IAM policies, and the creation of a cloudfront distribution to deliver the website.

 The URL for the travel blog is…